glindholm/wisp-src/acu/README_Acucobol_New_Releases.md

 ## Build Procedure

-This document gives instruction on how to modify the build procedure.
+This document gives instruction on how to modify the Acucobol + WISP runtime build procedure.

 ## Unix/Linux Instructions